glRajkumar/instagram-clone-v2/README.md

  "PASS"
 }

+## Testing
+For backend testing, I used REST Client(VS Code Ext.).
+All files are seperated in the test folder.

 ## Hashing password
-here we used bcryptjs package.
+I used bcryptjs package.
 If you need bcrypt, just changed it.

-## For new creation like boilerplate (helps in push)
-first remove git in client folder (using rm -rf .git).